Samaritan Volunteer Project is a charity project which is based in providing education for children from low-income families in Chamazi community.

 If everyone contributes even the tiniest amount, more children’s lives will be transformed faster.

-Founder, host and professional teacher
+Founder, host and director of the project

 Director of Nursery School and professional teacher